 Posted on Mar 21, 2019

 Ah, spring!
-The season of renewal – when the birds are chirping again, the leaves come back, flowers are blooming, the weather is warming up, moods are happier and people come out of their winter hibernation!
-It’s also the most popular time for spring cleaning.
-You're seeing a few posts about this on our blog, as we talk spring cleaning our faith, our hijabs/wardrobes, and now, our homes.
+The season of renewal – when the birds are chirping again, the leaves come back, flowers are blooming, the weather is warming up and people come out of their winter hibernation!
+Of course we are only venturing into our own yard or walks in our neighborhood, but that's still something!
+It’s also the most popular time for spring cleaning, now more than ever.
+You're seeing a few posts about this on our blog, as we talk spring cleaning our faith, our hijabs/wardrobes and now, our homes.

 Spring cleaning our homes is a [sometimes] daunting but necessary task many of us undertake every year.
 As if the Marie Kondo special on Netflix is not enough of a motivation to tackle cleaning and reorganizing our homes, Islam also has a lot to say on cleanliness.